- Features of GIT:

 git clone [repo url]

-This command adds the modified files into the staging area.
+This command adds the modified files to the staging area.
 It shows GIT that you wish to include particular modifications or files in the next commit.
 Although it is seen as an unnecessary step, it allows the creation of history without changing the style of working.
 It is a simple, important, and powerful tool.

 git add [filename]